zeek/zeek/scripts/base/frameworks/openflow/consts.zeek.rst

-   Return value for a cookie from a flow which is not added, modified or deleted from the bro openflow framework.
+   Return value for a cookie from a flow which is not added, modified or deleted from the Zeek openflow framework.

 .. zeek:id:: OpenFlow::IP_CBT